-RADIO STATION DESIGN, FUNDRAISING AND INTEGRATION – AN 11 YEAR PROJECT
+RADIO STATION DESIGN, FUNDRAISING, AND INTEGRATION – AN 11 YEAR PROJECT

 The preliminary technical design for the new KCRW radio station started in 2012, with Key Code Media winning the $6 million system integration project in 2014.
-However, it wasn’t until late-2017 that initial cabling and installation of broadcast and audio-visual equipment began.
+However, it wasn’t until late-2017 that the initial cabling and installation of broadcast and audio-visual equipment began.
 So, what took so long?

 KCRW facility had been in their old facility for over 35-years- it was time for a move.
 General contractors, architects, electricians, and system integrators worked in unison to make sure each piece of the puzzle got configured correctly.
 Early in the construction process, significant issues arose that ultimately brought construction to a halt, and subsequently continued to introduce ongoing challenges that slowed progress.